<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1189758878853157&amp;ev=PageView&amp;noscript=1">

 Each HOA has very unique processes.
 We will provide you with all of the necessary documents you will need.
 Please note, this is one of the top causes of delays for a project.
 Some HOAs only meet once per month to review requests.
 We'll work with you to ensure you have everything you need.

 Yes, absolutely.
-All Generac Home Backup Generators we sell can be configured to run on either LP (Liquid Propane) or NG (Natural Gas).
-We will handle the fuel configuration of the Generac unit at no additional cost to you.
+Each Generac home backup generator we install can be configured to run on either LP (Liquid Propane) or NG (Natural Gas).
 During your initial consultation, we’ll review your fuel options in detail.

 Liquid propane has many advantages over natural gas.

-From the initial complimentary consultation to the final installation and homeowner walk-through will be from about two weeks to a couple of months.
-The installation process is one to three days depending on many factors, the permitting process and HOAs approval (when applicable) are what take the longest amount of time.
+From the initial complimentary consultation to the final installation and homeowner walk-through will take about two weeks.
+In rare cases, it may take a month.
+The installation process is one to three days, depending on several factors outside of our control.
+The permitting process and/or HOA approval (when applicable) are often what take the longest amount of time.

 Based in Grapevine, TX, we proudly stay hyper-local, focusing on the surrounding communities.
-While we install and serve the entire Dallas–Fort Worth Metroplex, staying close to home allows us to deliver faster service, maintain high quality, and keep costs down — all while staying connected to the community we call home.
+While we install and serve the entire Dallas–Fort Worth Metroplex, staying close to home allows us to maintain the highest quality, deliver faster service, and keep costs down — all while staying connected to the community we call home.

 We love serving our neighbors in Northeast Tarrant County, including: Grapevine, Colleyville, Southlake, Trophy Club, North Richland Hills, Keller, Hurst, Euless, Bedford, Flower Mound, and adjacent communities.